cah4a/wadis/README.md

 - ✅ **Zero State Collision**: Every instance is perfectly isolated.
 Since persistence is disabled, you get a 100% clean slate on every run.
 - ✅ **Zero Dependencies**: No Docker, no external binaries.
 Just a lightweight npm package that runs in-process with your tests.
 - ✅ **High Fidelity**: This isn't a rewrite.
 It's a build of the original Redis source code, so you can test with confidence.
-- ✅ ****: Supports advanced Redis features like Pub/Sub and Lua scripting.
+- ✅ **Feature coverage**: Supports advanced Redis features like Pub/Sub and Lua scripting.

 ## Quick Start